Science, Technology, Engineering and Math Student Experiences Aboard Ships

 Are you a STEMSEAS alum, graduate student or scientist interested in leading a STEMSEAS transit?
 We are always looking for excellent, enthusiastic, creative and flexible instructors and mentors!
 It’s rewarding, a lot of fun, and we’ll even pay you!
 You can apply here for these positions now or any time and we will keep your information in our files.

-The 2019 application deadline has passed.
-Applications for 2020 will be available in November 2019.
+Applications for our 2023 season are now open.
 To be eligible, you must be a U.S. citizen 18 years of age or over and enrolled in an accredited 2- or 4-year college or university.
-There are two deadlines – see the application for details.
 The application includes:

 - A completed application form

 - A copy of your latest unofficial transcript

-- Reference contact information for a professor, adviser or employer (current or former)
+- A recommendation form from a professor, adviser or employer (current or former)

 Please look for updates here and on the STEMSEAS Facebook page.